 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.

-Students without an adequate background in economics or quantitative methods may be required to take, and pass with credit, 2 foundation modules from the Certificate of Higher Education in Economics.
+Students without an adequate background in economics or quantitative methods may be required to take, and pass with credit, 2 foundation modules from the.

 UCAS tariff points

 The UCAS tariff system has changed for courses starting in September 2017 and is now calculated using a new number system.
 This means applicants applying for courses from October 2016 will see entry requirements and offers expressed using the new tariff.